pytorch/serve/docs/linux_aarch64.md

 # TorchServe on linux aarch64

-TorchServe has been tested to be working on linux aarch64.
+TorchServe has been tested to be working on linux aarch64 for some of the examples.
+Regression tests have not been tested.
 Tested this on Amazon Graviton 3 instance(m7g.4x.large)

 ## Installation